coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/05.gendoc/04.gramatica/item.md

      {/conditional}
      {/foreach}
      ```
-  - In this case the Payment parent Id will be shown for each record of Payment in related list of Potentials that has an amount higher than 500$.
+  - In this case, the Payment parent ID will be shown for each record of Payment in the related list of Potentials that has an amount higher than 500$.
   - Example 2:
      ```
      {foreach CobroPago}